 - 2.2 The Provisional General Capital Funding for 2022/23 has not yet been announced by Welsh Government (WG) and is expected on 21st December 2021 with the Final Settlement due on 1st March 2022. - 2.3 The level of capital funding included in this report has assumed the Council will receive the same amount of General Capital Funding in 2022/23 as in 2021/22 and will then remain constant for the remainder of the period of this programme.
-General Capital Funding has therefore been assumed as £6.867m for 2022/23 which is made up of £3.438m General Capital Grant and £3.429m Supported Borrowing. - 2.4 Appendix 1 sets out the Initial Proposals for the Capital Programme for this Committee between 2022/23 and 2026/27 as approved on 10th March 2021, including any subsequent approvals. - 2.5 The Major Repairs Allowance (MRA), which is the grant that provides capital funding to the Housing Revenue Account (HRA), has not yet been announced by the Welsh Government for 2022/23.
-Members will be advised once the announcement is made.
-An assumption has been made in Appendix 1 that the grant will continue at the same level as in the current year, which is £2.770m in 2021/22 and throughout the period of the Capital Programme.
+General Capital Funding has therefore been assumed as £6.867m for 2022/23 which is made up of £3.438m General Capital Grant and £3.429m Supported Borrowing. - 2.4 Appendix 1 sets out the Initial Proposals for the Capital Programme for this Committee between 2022/23 and 2026/27 as approved on 10th March 2021, including any subsequent approvals. - 2.5 In addition to external funding, the Council will finance part of the Capital Programme from its own resources, e.g. capital receipts and reserves.

-- 2.6 In addition to external funding, the Council will finance part of the Capital Programme from its own resources, e.g. capital receipts and reserves. - 2.7 The table below details the General Capital Funding and internal resources required to fund the proposed schemes for the Council as a whole.
+2.6 The table below details the General Capital Funding and internal resources required to fund the proposed schemes for the Council as a whole.